What Is Slow Living?

 Why Slowing Down Feels So Hard—Yet So Necessary

-But our nervous systems weren’t built for constant alerts, multitasking, and overachievement.
+But our nervous systems were never built for constant alerts, multitasking, and overachievement.

-• Nearly 1 in 3 adults report feeling chronically stressed
+Nearly 1 in 3 adults report feeling chronically stressed, and women—especially mothers and caregivers—are experiencing record levels of burnout.

 It gives you back your breath.